She's a Mystery to Me: Music video

 The video for the song was directed by David Fincher and it aired first in April 1989.

 Two versions of the video were made and both were broadcast by MTV and other outlets, though one more often than the other.
 Each version depicted the buildup to a woman departing on an airplane voyage.
 In the more popular video, she is planning to leave with a rich lover, while a faceless protagonist seen mostly in closeups of black cowboy boots (suggesting the late singer himself) helplessly watches her leave him behind.
 In the alternate version, the ending reveals that the woman is actually a pre-adolescent girl about to board the plane, with an older woman (suggesting her mother) arriving at the gate at takeoff; the girl abandons the plane and tearfully reunites with the woman.
 The same actress portrays both the pursued woman in the former video and the pursuer in the latter.
-The Mystery Girl in the video is played by Ali Hewson.
+The Mystery Girl in both versions of the video is played by Ali Hewson.